Simcoe North (federal electoral district): Geography

 The district includes all of the north and eastern parts of Simcoe County.
-Municipalities and Indian reserves include Midland, Orillia, Penetanguishene, Tay, Tiny, Christian Island 30, Christian Island 30A, Severn, Ramara, Oro-Medonte (part) and Mnjikaning First Nation.
-The area is 1,752 km^{2}.
+Municipalities and Indian reserves include Midland, Orillia, Penetanguishene, Tay, Tiny, Christian Island 30, Christian Island 30A, Severn, Ramara, and Mnjikaning First Nation.
+The area is 1,752 km2.

 History

 The electoral district was created in 1867 by the British North America Act.
 In 1867, it included the townships of Nottawasaga, Sunnidale, Vespra, Flos, Oro, Medonte, Orillia and Matchedash, Tiny and Tay, Balaklava and Robinson, and the Towns of Barrie and Collingwood.
 In 1882, it lost Oro, Medonte, Orillia and Matchedash, Tiny and Tay, and Balaklava and Robinson.
 In 1903, it gained Oro, but lost Barrie.
 In 1947, it lost Oro and gained Barrie.
 In 1966, it lost Nottawasaga, Sunnidale and Flos and gained Penetanguishene, Matchedash, Medonte, Orillia, Oro, and Tay.
 In 1976, it gained the townships of Mara, Rama and Tiny but Lost Barrie and Vespra.
 In 1987, it gained Flos Township, only to lose it again in the 1996 redistribution.
 In the 2003 redistribution, its southern boundary was altered slightly to follow the boundary of the new municipality of Springwater in neighbouring Simcoe—Grey with the municipalities of Oro-Medonte, Tiny and Tay in Simcoe North.
 In 2013, the riding lost all of Oro-Medonte west of 9 Line.

+Following the 2022 Canadian federal electoral redistribution, the riding lost the rest of Oro-Medonte to Barrie—Springwater—Oro-Medonte, a small piece of territory near Port Severn as well as the Sawdust Islands, Green Island, Canary Island and Marshal Island that was annexed by the Municipality of Georgian Bay to Parry Sound—Muskoka.